consult.el - Consulting completing-read

 There is the Consult wiki, where additional configuration examples can be contributed.

-IMPORTANT: It is strongly recommended that you enable lexical binding in your configuration.
-Consult relies on lambdas and lexical closures.
-For this reason many Consult-related snippets require lexical binding.
+IMPORTANT: It is recommended that you enable lexical binding in your configuration.
+Many Consult-related code snippets require lexical binding, since they use lambdas and closures.

 3.1 Use-package example